How to Build an MVP: A Step-by-Step Guide by Uptech

 • Is it monetizable?

-The MVP is considered an experiment in the context of validating business hypotheses.
-It lets entrepreneurs know whether a business idea would be viable and profitable by testing the assumptions.
-It is beneficial for new companies and startups to find out where potential business opportunities exist rather than executing an isolated business model.
+The MVP is an experiment designed to validate business hypotheses.
+You release a simple version of the product and watch how people react.
+Do they use it?
+Do they understand the value?
+Do they return to it?
+It is beneficial for new companies, startups, and growing teams to find out where potential business opportunities exist rather than executing an isolated business model.

 The best description of an MVP is probably the words of Michael Seibel, Y Combinator CEO